avcor/obsidian/forexRetest/z_books/The Market Never Sleep/Ch - 2 Stepping to the tune.md

 	  Rising Interest rate -> higher yield for newly issued bonds -> when traders believe that rates are topping off, many will buy them, because when they decline it will be golden and sold at premium.
 	- Currency Market
-	  Rates rate -> more foreign capital
+	  Higher rate -> more foreign capital
 	  Lower rate -> vice versa.
 May be better return in other places
 	- www.federalreserve.gov for Interest rate info.